'Mildred Pierce' review: Very entertaining soap opera

 Mildred Pierce is in no way, shape, or form great art, even though it's certainly not a bad film.
 In fact, as a soap opera it's quite entertaining – no, make that very entertaining; and entertainment is a quality that can stand on its own.
 (The problem in recent decades is that cinema has become nothing but entertainment.)
 In the case of Mildred Pierce, the entertainment is formulaic and rather predictable – but in an enjoyable, campy sort of way.

-Now, what makes Mildred Pierce a melodrama is something known as the Dumbest Possible Action – DPA for short; that's when a character does something stupid merely to push the story onward.
+Now, what makes Mildred Pierce a melodrama is something known as the Dumbest Possible Action – DPA for short.
+That's when a character does something stupid merely to push the story onward.
 [Note: Spoilers ahead.]

-One such DPA in the film takes place near the beginning, when restaurant owner Mildred Pierce (Crawford) brings a witness to her home where her second husband, Monte Beragon (Zachary Scott), has been murdered.
+One such DPA in the film takes place near the beginning, when restaurant owner Mildred Pierce (Joan Crawford) brings a witness to her home where her second husband, Monte Beragon (Zachary Scott), has been murdered.
 Mildred is clearly trying to incriminate herself.
 The problem is that we know early on she is not the murderess and so do the cops.
 The very stupidity of her action makes it plain that she is covering for another party.

 In the film's lengthy flashback, we learn that housewife-turned-waitress Mildred is ashamed of her impoverished childhood, which allows her daughter Veda (Ann Blyth) to exploit this at every opportunity.
 That includes having the black family maid, Lottie (Gone with the Wind's Butterfly McQueen), wear Mildred's waitress uniform.
 It's a sinister little touch, but one that raises a red flag for the film's denouement.